Valium Addiction Treatment Center

 - Overdose deaths involving benzodiazepines have increased in recent years, and most included opioids.

-Valium and other benzodiazepines are very useful for some people who really struggle with anxiety or panic disorder.
+Valium may be useful for some people who really struggle with anxiety or panic disorder.
 However, when someone misuses this drug there are clear signs of being under its influence, including:

 - Drowsiness and lethargy